deadlock-api/openapi-clients/README.md

 ## Client Generation

-The clients in this repository are generated using `openapi-generator-cli`.
+The clients in this repository are generated using `openapi-generator-cli` and `kubb`.

 ### Manual Generation